Stanford-Health/wearipedia/docs/source/tutorials/index.rst

 =========

-Tutorials are the best place to start for anyone new to SymPy or one of SymPy's features.
+Tutorials are the best place to start for anyone new to Wearipedia or one of Wearipedia's features.

 :ref:`Introductory Tutorial <intro-tutorial>`
 =============================================

-If you are new to SymPy, start here.
+If you are new to Wearipedia, start here.

 .. toctree::
    :hidden: